Alphadi

-In 1998 Alphadi was the one of the three African fashion designers to win the Principal Prince Claus Award; the other two were Tetteh Adzedu from Ghana and Oumou Sy.
+In 1998 Alphadi was one of the three African fashion designers to win the Principal Prince Claus Award; the other two were Tetteh Adzedu from Ghana and Oumou Sy.

 In 1998, he created the first FIMA, the International Festival of African Fashion which was located in Niger.
 This event allowed African designers to come together with other international designers such as Yves Saint Laurent, Kenzo, Jean Paul Gaultier and Paco Rabanne.
 Since then, the event has been going on every 2 years.
 In 2007, he launched a new contest during the FIMA and Hip Hop FIMA Contest.

 Alphadi maintains production facilities in Niamey and Morocco, and splits his time between homes in Niamey and Paris.
 He is married, a father of six children.

+Alphadi was named UNESCO artist for peace in January 2016 and UNESCO Goodwill Ambassador for African innovation and creation in 2022.